 The Institute's board of trustees is known as the Corporation.
-Its membership includes approximately 78 distinguished leaders in engineering, science, industry, education, and other professions.
-Serving as ex officio members are the Chairman of the Corporation, the President, the Executive Vice President and Treasurer, the Secretary of the Corporation, the President of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
-As of April 15, 2017, the Corporation also includes 37 emeritus life members.
-Approximately 75 percent of Corporation members are MIT alumni.
+Its membership includes approximately 70 distinguished leaders in engineering, science, industry, education, and other professions, and (ex officio) the Chairman of the Corporation, the President, the Executive Vice President and Treasurer, the Secretary of the Corporation, the President of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
+As of March 2018, the Corporation also includes 37 emeritus life members.
+Approximately 73 percent of Corporation members are MIT alumni.

 Academic and Administrative Organization

 The Institute's chief executive officer is the president.
 Senior academic and administrative officers include the provost; chancellor; executive vice president and treasurer; vice president and secretary of the Corporation; associate provosts; deans of the schools and college; vice chancellor; vice presidents; chancellor for academic advancement; director of libraries; CEO of the MIT Alumni Association; and Institute community and equity officer.
 For a detailed view of the Institute's organizational structure, see the MIT Organization Chart.